RMSLowside/rmslow/Drawings/User Preference Service/README.md

 * Example /pref/123456
 * RequestBody: iServices.scgr
 * Would delete everything under the scgr block for the user
-* If preference does not exist, returns an error
+* If preference does not exist, returns a 200 with a message that says "This pref does not exist"

 ## SDK
 - Create local user preference object.